google/go-cloud/internal/website/content/howto/server/_index.md

 ## Shutting down the server

-Like all Go CDK [portable types](https://gocloud.dev/concepts/structure/#portable-types-and-drivers), `server.Server`  has a `driver` field with an interface type (in this case, `driver.Server`).
+Calling `Shutdown` on the server calls the driver's `Shutdown` method.
 By default, the `server`package uses `http.Server` to satisfy its [driver interface](https://godoc.org/gocloud.dev/server/driver), but you can use other implementations if you prefer.
-Calling `Shutdown` on the server calls the driver's `Shutdown` method.

 {{< goexample src="gocloud.dev/server.ExampleServer_Shutdown" >}}